Fear

-In the CNN article "This is your brain on a haunted house”, the appeal of haunted houses have people arguing on why we pay to be scared.
-The primal thrill of surviving the experience is the main reason.
-This feeling which is part of a booming, billion-dollar Halloween industry biologically causes fright triggers and a fight-or-flight response (amygdala and cortisol surge) but also releases pleasurable neurochemicals like dopamine (from novelty) and Oxycontin (from bonding).
-Experts emphasize that the key to enjoyment is the combination of intense terror and safety, as visitors know the threat is merely a theatrical illusion.
-Culturally, the experience provides a catharsis for fears of death and an escape from a mundane daily life, allowing attendees to feel confident and brave afterward.

 Causes

 An influential categorization of stimuli causing fear was proposed by psychologist Jeffrey Alan Gray; namely, intensity, novelty, special evolutionary dangers, stimuli arising during social interaction, and conditioned stimuli.
 Another categorization was proposed by Archer, who, besides conditioned fear stimuli, categorized fear-evoking (as well as aggression-evoking) stimuli into three groups; namely, pain, novelty, and frustration, although he also described "looming", which refers to an object rapidly moving towards the visual sensors of a subject, and can be categorized as "intensity".
 Russell described a more functional categorization of fear-evoking stimuli, in which for instance novelty is a variable affecting more than one category: 1) Predator stimuli (including movement, suddenness, proximity, but also learned and innate predator stimuli); 2) Physical environmental dangers (including intensity and heights); 3) Stimuli associated with increased risk of predation and other dangers (including novelty, openness, illumination, and being alone); 4) Stimuli stemming from conspecifics (including novelty, movement, and spacing behavior); 5) Species-predictable fear stimuli and experience (special evolutionary dangers); and 6) Fear stimuli that are not species predictable (conditioned fear stimuli).